 VAT Cultural Exemption

-When an entry charge is made it may be VAT exempt under the VAT cultural exemption.
+When an entry charge is made, it may be VAT exempt under the VAT cultural exemption.
 This applies to supplies of admission made by non profit making bodies that are controlled and administered on an essentially voluntary basis.
 Quite what this means is still the subject of debate.
-HMRC policy makes a distinction between organisations with active paid management teams that make all major decisions and ones where major decisions are made by trustees.
+HMRC policy makes a distinction between organisations with active paid management teams that make all major decisions and ones where trustees make major decisions.
 They argue the former cannot be within the exemption.

 HMRC policy is that some admissions are not covered by the exemption. e.g. they do not accept it applies if you charge for entry to a garden.

-In practice whether the cultural exemption applies is often a grey area.
-This is not necessarily a bad thing as many organisations lose out from the exemption.
+In practice, whether the cultural exemption applies is often a grey area.
+This is not necessarily a bad thing, as many organisations lose out from the exemption.
 The current rules also mean it is possible to arrange your affairs so that you can escape from the exemption if this is beneficial.
-For example if you undertake an expensive project and need to recover associated VAT you might decide on making an senior employee a trustee and escape the exemption.
+For example, if you undertake an expensive project and need to recover the associated VAT, you might decide on making a senior employee a trustee and escape the exemption.